RafahelMatias/my-fan-app/README.md

 **Technical Context:**
 This project was developed as a **Coding Challenge** to demonstrate proficiency in connecting a modern Frontend (React) with a high-performance Python Backend (FastAPI).
 The challenge required building a system to validate user identity via image processing and fetch real-time social data.

+## 🤖 Development Methodology: AI-Assisted Prototyping

+This project was built leveraging modern **AI-Driven Development** workflows.
+Since the coding challenge explicitly encouraged the use of AI tools, my focus shifted from manual syntax typing to **Architecture, Product Engineering, and Prompt Orchestration**.

+Instead of simply generating code, I utilized a continuous, iterative loop to build the full-stack application:
+1. **Architectural Prompts:** I defined the separation of concerns between the React frontend and the Python (FastAPI) backend.
+2. **The Iterative Loop (Prompt, Analyze, Refine):** I instructed the AI to implement complex logic, such as the computer vision pipeline using Tesseract OCR and the Twitter API integration.
+3. **Manual Debugging & Curation:** Once the AI provided the base structure, I analyzed the code for edge cases and errors.
+For example, when the raw OCR extraction failed to match user inputs, I manually rewrote the Python logic to clean and sanitize the data (removing formatting like dots and hyphens) before validation.
+I then used these manual corrections as context for my next prompts to the AI, maintaining a cycle of continuous improvement.

+This methodology allowed me to act as a Technical Lead over the AI, ensuring the final identity validation pipeline was secure, accurate, and ready for production.

 ## 🚀 Key Features

 * **Automated Identity Validation (OCR):** Uses **Tesseract OCR** (`pytesseract`) to scan uploaded ID cards and programmatically verify if the printed CPF matches the user input.